kubesphere/website/content/en/docs/devops-user-guide/examples/create-multi-cluster-pipeline.md

 ## Prerequisites

 - You need to have three Kubernetes clusters with KubeSphere installed.
 Choose one cluster as your Host Cluster and the other two as your Member Clusters.
-For more information about cluster roles and how to enable a multi-cluster environment on KubeSphere, refer to [Multi-cluster Management](../../../multicluster-management/).
+For more information about cluster roles and how to build a multi-cluster environment on KubeSphere, refer to [Multi-cluster Management](../../../multicluster-management/).
 - You need to set your Member Clusters as [public clusters](../../../cluster-administration/cluster-settings/cluster-visibility-and-authorization/#make-a-cluster-public).
 Alternatively, you can [set cluster visibility after a workspace is created](../../../cluster-administration/cluster-settings/cluster-visibility-and-authorization/#set-cluster-visibility-after-a-workspace-is-created).
 - You need to [enable the KubeSphere DevOps system](../../../pluggable-components/devops/) on your Host Cluster.
 - You need to integrate SonarQube into your pipeline.
 For more information, refer to [Integrate SonarQube into Pipelines](../../how-to-integrate/sonarqube/).